 On the right track

-The results aren't 100% flawless yet, but already pretty good.
-In the demonstration video (see below) you will find a French dub of "Codice d'onore" (A few good men "), a 1992 legal drama starring Jack Nicholson and Tom Cruise.
-The French native speakers interviewed found it much more fluid. of traditional dubbing.
+The results are not yet 100% flawless, but already quite good.
+In the demonstration video (see it below) you will find a French dubbing of “Code of Honor” (A few good men), a 1992 legal drama starring Jack Nicholson and Tom Cruise.
+Native French speakers interviewed found it much smoother than traditional dubbing.

-What makes Flawless technology really interesting is the value for money.
-Deepfake voiceovers are cheap and quick to create, especially when compared to the cost of full remakes.
-And, with the advent of global streaming platforms like Netflix, Disney Plus, and Amazon Prime Video, it's easier than ever to find space for this content.
+What makes Flawless technology really interesting is the quality-price ratio.
+Deepfake dubs are cheap and quick to create, especially when compared to the cost of full remakes.
+And, with the advent of global streaming platforms like Netflix, Disney Plus and Amazon Prime Video, it's easier than ever to find space for this content.

 Better than a remake

-Flawless' deepfake voiceovers preserve, to some extent, the original actor's performance.
+Flawless's deepfake dubs preserve, to some extent, the original actor's performance.

 Flawless technology is based on research from the Max Planck Institute for Informatics published for the first time in 2019.
 As you can see in the video below, voiceovers are sensitive to the facial expressions of the artists.